scramjetorg/scramjet-articles/posts/2018-09-06-stream-does-not-flow.md

 ## Reading the stream graph

 Each `scramjet` stream has a method called `graph` which returns a list of streams that are connected to the current instance.
-This can be read only one way now, but in future versions this will be more usefull.
+This can be read only one way now, but in future versions this will be more useful.

 A simple code helps finding where our stream originates in our code: